-The directors of SEGC in office during the financial year and at the date of this report were as follows:
+The directors of SEGC in office during the financial year and up until the date of this report were as follows:

-Ms. Nancy J. Milne (Chairperson)

-Ms. Susan M. Doyle

-Mr. Ian W. T. McGaw (retired 30 June 2019)

-Mr. Colin Scully (appointed 1 July 2019)

-Mr. Peter H. Warne

-Mr. Michael T. Willcock
+Ms. Nancy J. Milne (Chairperson) Ms. Susan M. Doyle Mr. Colin R. Scully (appointed 1 July 2019) Mr. Peter H. Warne Mr. Michael T. Willcock

-Mr Ian W.T.
-McGaw and Mr Peter H Warne were appointed by ASX Limited (ASX) as was Mr Colin Scully following Mr McGaw's retirement.
-Mr Warne was a director of ASX during the financial year ended 30 June 2019.
-Both Mr McGaw and Mr Warne were also directors of certain controlled entities of ASX during the financial year ended 30 June 2018.
+Mr Colin R. Scully and Mr Peter H Warne were appointed by ASX Limited (ASX).
+Mr Warne was a director of ASX and was also director of certain controlled entities of ASX during the financial year ended 30 June 2020.

-8. Key Management Personnel Compensation
+10. Key Management Personnel Compensation